adon-cloudcannon/landing-page-test/src/collections/posts/2022-12-06-new-eleventy-features-a-new-theme-and-full-eleventy-support.md

 ## Sendit: A new, free, page-building starter for Eleventy

-{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/blog/blog-eleventy-launch-sendit.jpg" alt:"" extend:false border:false %}
+{% bookshop "markdown/image" src: "https://cc-dam.imgix.net/blog/blog-eleventy-launch-sendit.jpg" alt: "" extend: false border: false %}

 We’ve created a brand new free theme (or ‘starter’, if you prefer) called [Sendit](https://cloudcannon.com/community/themes/sendit/) — for everyone to use and adapt as they see fit.
 You can [deploy Sendit on CloudCannon right now](https://app.cloudcannon.com/register#sites/connect/github/CloudCannon/sendit-eleventy-template)&nbsp;and try it for yourself, or check out the [Sendit demo site](https://potent-ship.cloudvent.net/) to see what's possible.